poweredgenl/smarthome/README.md

   <img src="https://i.imgur.com/pr2LWBI.png" />
   </p>

-- Using the same setup with SNMP commands - also switching off the backuprouter (4G LTE) during the night via POE, i dont need those, so only online when needed.

 - Phase information / energy loadbalancing workaround.
   In my house i got only an older DSMR reader which doesnt supply phase information.
 My car charger / Alfen Single Proline S needs this info to do proper load balancing with 3 phases.
   The solution i have chosen to still get phase information to the car charger is the following: